OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 ## Supported systems

-The following versions of systems are supported to integate with ODC:
+The following versions of systems are supported to integrate with ODC:

 * **Microsoft SQL Server**: